zjones2142/ExplorationPlus/README.md

-# 'Exporation +' - A Minecraft Plugin
+# 'Exporation +' - A Minecraft Plugin (for Spigot servers 1.15-1.16)
 ### Project Description:

 This plugin provides players with several useful commands, as well as a ui for saving coordinates in-game.
 Quality of life upgrades for players who like to explore.